-Wrongful terminations can occur when someone complains about their work place, wages, or activities performed outside of the workplace.
-Someone acting as a whistleblower maybe terminated for their actions, but it is not legal to do so.
+Wrongful terminations can occur when someone complains about their workplace, wages, or activities performed outside of the workplace.
+Someone acting as a whistleblower may be terminated for their actions, but it is not legal to do so.
 Even if the employee is an “at-will” employee, employers have laws that they must follow when they terminate someone.

 Other illegal employer practices include: asking an employee to break a law, retaliation, barring an employee from taking leave or participation in jury duty, terminating due to a disability, and violating your health & safety.
 For example, a UPS worker who is required to lift heavy boxes at work, after their doctor restricted lifting during an injury recovery period, is a case where the employer is violating health & safety.

-If you or someone you know is working for an employer that believe to act illegal call us and let our wrongful termination lawyers help seek compensation for you.
+If you or someone you know is working for an employer that believes to act illegal call us and let our wrongful termination lawyers help seek compensation for you.
 Even if you have not been terminated and you fear termination or retaliation a wrongful termination attorney can assist you.

 The Federal Equal Employment Opportunity Laws (EEO) protects employees and potential employees from discrimination on the basis of race, sex, age, and religion among other discriminatory factors.
 Our lawyer for labor laws can help you determine if you were discriminated against during the application process, during a promotion, while an evaluation was being performed, or during the course of your employment with an employer.